Manuel Wright

-Manuel Wright (born April 13, 1984) is a former American football defensive tackle.
-He was drafted by the Miami Dolphins in the fifth round of the 2005 supplemental draft.
-Wright was also briefly signed to the Buffalo Bills and played for the New York Giants where he earned a Super Bowl ring in Super Bowl XLll.
+Manuel Wright (born April 13, 1984) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the USC Trojans and was selected by the Miami Dolphins in the fifth round of the 2005 supplemental draft.
+Wright was also briefly signed to the Buffalo Bills and played for the New York Giants where he earned a Super Bowl ring in Super Bowl XLII.

-Early years
+Early life

 Wright earned various team, local and national honors as a member of the football team at Long Beach Polytechnic High School in Long Beach, California.
 As a junior in 2000, Wright recorded 95 tackles (57 solo) and with 25 sacks.
 As a senior, Wright was the team's defensive MVP after recording 142 tackles (60 solo), 16 sacks, four fumble recoveries, three forced fumbles, 20 deflections and an interception.

 College career

 Wright originally signed with USC in 2002 but did not qualify for admission, so he attended Long Beach City College that season as a part-time student.
-However, he did not play football there.
+He did not play football there.

 In 2003, Wright served as a backup for Defensive tackles Shaun Cody and Mike Patterson.
 While appearing in nine games during the season, Wright recorded eight tackles, including two for losses and three pass deflections.
 His first career sack came against Michigan in the Rose Bowl.

 Wright remained a backup to both Cody and Patterson as a sophomore in 2004.
 He appeared in 11 games including two starts when Cody was moved to Defensive end.
 On the year Wright had 23 tackles, including six for losses, two pass deflections and two fumble recoveries.
 For his efforts, he was an All-Pac-10 honorable mention.

 Early departure

-In 2005 Wright was a projected starter for the first time in his career, however, he sat out spring practices in order to work on his academics and remain eligible.
-However, he was unsuccessful, and was left with the options of either staying in school and not playing football or declaring for the NFL's supplemental draft, which is held by the league to accommodate players who did not enter the regular draft.
+In 2005 Wright was a projected starter for the first time in his career.
+He sat out spring practices in order to work on his academics and remain eligible.
+He was unsuccessful and was left with the options of either staying in school and not playing football or declaring for the NFL's supplemental draft, which is held by the league to accommodate players who did not enter the regular draft.
 Wright chose the latter.